 San Diego Domestic Violence Attorney

-JD Law has more than 30 years of experience and offers legal guidance from a top-notch criminal lawyer.
-Not only is our founding attorney a board-certified criminal law specialist, but he has also tried hundreds of cases.
-Let us utilize our background and experience to help defend you!
+jD LAW, P.C., has more than 30 years of experience offering top-notch guidance in criminal law.
+Our founding attorney is a board-certified criminal law specialist, who has successfully tried hundreds of cases.
+Let us apply our background and experience to defending you!

 Get started by filling out a free case evaluation form today.

 Under California law, you could be charged with a felony or misdemeanor for committing crimes that are considered domestic violence, which include: